Skip to main content

 Yes.
 You Cry Forever...

 You cry the rest of your life.
 As I watched Tom Hanks in "Captain Phillips", I couldn't remember the true story behind the film.
-It alluded me at the time it occurred.
+It alluded me at the time which it occurred.
 If you've ever been kidnapped, rendered to someone else's possession it changes you forever.
 Even when you fight the changes, they are forever and as well they evolve.
 You become a different person.
 There is no going back.

 If you were a social otter, that may change.
-If you're a loner, due to betrayal any past traumas, you may want more aloneness.
+If you're a loner, due to betrayal of any past traumas, you may want more aloneness.
 There's less trust for you.
 You want to trust, yet something tells you not to.
 And now usually you're correct on some level.
 You seem to read people better, however, you don't usually reveal that to anyone.

 There's no catharsis.
 You want to be in a place where no one questions you or anything you do.
 Nature and animals are safe.

 No one could ever replace what I'd lost.
 And no one I knew could relate.
 But now, the last scene of that movie Tom Hanks depicted a level of psychological pain that no one could understand as I could.
 And I allowed no one to witness the raw emotion, as Tom Hanks had shown as Captain Phillips.
-That, I saved to survive the trial, the therapy, the rehab, the parole board, the attacker's premature release, to change careers, to save my marriage, to fulfill obligations in my marriage and to my soul.
-All of that, yet it has felt as though I hadn't belonged anywhere most times, except when I've run, exercised, written, worked or did things with and for our children.
-Yes.
-You cry forever inside your soul. ---Jody-Lynn Reicher
+That, I saved to survive the trial, the surgery, the therapy, the rehab, the parole board, the attacker's premature release.
+I was thrusted into another life to survive I had to change careers, adapt my impulses to save my marriage, and fulfill obligations in my marriage and to my soul differently.
+All of that.

 Comments